nicodemusmd/Forest_Fire/README.md

 # Forest_Fire

-This project is still in progress but feel free to look around.
+This project was completed during my Master's program in Applied Statistics